Carl Meredith Allen

-Carl Meredith Allen (1925–1994) was an American merchant marine who claimed that during World War II he witnessed the "Philadelphia Experiment", a supposed paranormal event where the United States Navy made a ship invisible and accidentally teleported it through space.
+Carl Meredith Allen (1925–1994) was an American merchant mariner who claimed that during World War II he witnessed the "Philadelphia Experiment", a supposed paranormal event where the United States Navy made a ship invisible and accidentally teleported it through space.
 The story is widely understood to be a hoax perpetrated by Allen, something he confessed to several times over the years, then recanted, then confessed to again.

 Biography

 Carl Allen was born on May 31, 1925, in Springdale, Pennsylvania the eldest of five children.
 His family described him as brilliant in school with a "fantastic mind" but also as a person who never held any particular job for long and was a drifter.
 He was also known as a "master leg-puller", pulling pranks on people, or to get out of work in general.
 In 1942 he joined the US Marine Corps but was discharged less than a year later.
 Right after that he enlisted in the United States Merchant Marine, at first serving on the SS Andrew Furuseth and then many other ships until 1952 when he left service.
 Allen would later claim that in 1943 he witnessed an invisibility experiment carried out by the U.S. Navy at the Philadelphia Naval Shipyard (the so-called Philadelphia Experiment), met Albert Einstein there, and for several weeks, was schooled in physics by Einstein.

 During his lifetime he would use many aliases including Carlos Miguel Allende, Senor Professor and Colonel Carlos Miguel Christofero Allende, and, one time when he wrote to the rocket engineer Wernher von Braun, Dr. Karl Merditt Allenstein.
 He turned up in various places including Colorado, Mexico, eventually ending up in Greeley, Colorado where he died on March 5, 1994.